tsroten/fcache/README.rst

 About
 -----

 fcache is a simple, persistent, file-based cache module for Python.
-It uses `cPickle <http://docs.python.org/2/library/pickle.html#module-cPickle>`_ to store objects into a cache file and `appdirs <http://pypi.python.org/pypi/appdirs>`_ to ensure that cache files are stored in platform-appropriate, application-specific directories.
+It uses :mod:`pickle` to store objects into a cache file and `appdirs <http://pypi.python.org/pypi/appdirs>`_ to ensure that cache files are stored in platform-appropriate, application-specific directories.
 It supports optional, time-based data expiration.

 It's Simple
 -----------